kelindi/CryptoPay-Concept/README.md

 users access to their dashboard.
 If they are an admin, they are redirected to the Admin Dashboard otherwise they are redirected to the User Dashboard.

 If the user does not have an existing account, they can create a new account by clicking the "Create One!" option in the login page.
 This redirects the user to the registration page where they can fill in the details to register themselves.
+One feature that we have implemeted is that we require the user to have a strong password with specific type of characters a must.
+In case they don't have that in their password, the page lets them know exactly what they are missing in the password.

-NOTE: If the user does not have the chrome extension "Metamask" installed, they will be redirected to a page requesting them to install "Metamask".
+NOTE: If the user does not have the chrome extension "Metamask" installed, they will be redirected to a page with a link requesting them to install "Metamask".
 They will also need to register themselves and login to "Metamask" before logging in to CryptoPay.

 NOTE: